Sick0M0de/artimes-hyperion/README.md

 ## 🧠 Philosophy

 Built not to manage students...
-But to awaken the inner devil hunter within—focus with flair, not fear!
+But to awaken the inner hunter within—focus with flair, not fear!

 ## 🧾 Setup Instructions